Hotels near Hadlock Field

 Which hotels near Hadlock Field offer free parking?

-Which hotels near Hadlock Field have a pool?
+Which hotels near Hadlock Field have an outdoor pool?

 Which hotels near Hadlock Field have a fitness center?

-La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi), Clarion Hotel Portland Airport ME (0.97 mi), and The Westin Portland Harborview (1.16 mi) offer connecting rooms for families or groups.
+La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi, from $102/night), Clarion Hotel Portland Airport ME (0.97 mi, from $91/night), and The Westin Portland Harborview (1.16 mi, from $123/night) may offer early check-in upon request, subject to availability.
+Call ahead to confirm — especially helpful for morning games or early events.

 Ready to book near Hadlock Field?